RasaHQ/NLU-training-data/weather/nlu.md

 - Terrible weather, isn’t it?
 - The forecast?
 - What do you think the weather looks like?
+- What is the humidity level right now?
 - What is the temperature outside?
 - What is the temperature?
 - What is the weather expected to be like?